-Taking care of our mental health is critical during these uncertain times.
-While meeting with a therapist in-person isn’t available right now, telehealth and text-based sessions are available through the 24-hour Crisis Line at (615) 244-7444 and the providers below.
+Taking care of our mental health is critical during these ever-changing times.
+Check out our updated list of grantee partners and telehealth providers of mental health services.
+Telehealth and text-based sessions are available through the 24-hour Crisis Line at (615) 244-7444 and the providers below.

 Crisis Text Line – Text “TN” to 741741 to reach the and to immediately be connected to a trained crisis counselor 24/7